CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

-# Follow-ups
+# The Follow-up manager

-Automation is the favorite buzzword of many marketeers.
-Follow-ups in Copernica can automatically execute or schedule actions based on triggers, making them a great way to automate your own campaigns.
-You can design your own fancy campaigns, for example to send an email when someone clicks your link, or to congratulate someone on their birthday.
+Marketing automation is a favorite subject of many marketeers.
+Follow-ups in Copernica can automatically execute or schedule actions based on triggers, making them a great way to automate your campaigns.
+You can design your own fancy campaigns, for example to send an email when someone clicks on a
+link, or to congratulate someone on their birthday.

 There are several different ways to do this with Copernica software.
 If you